GLOBAL ECONOMY-Asia's factory pain eases as region emerges from pandemic

 "We're still awaiting signs of meaningful improvement in Japan's manufacturing sector, with the PMI for June failing to stage a substantial recovery."

+Globally, the pandemic has infected more than 10 million and killed more 500,000.
+A resurgence in new cases in several countries has prompted some governments to backpedal on plans to reopen their economies and fueled concerns the worst is still to come.

+In its latest projections, the International Monetary Fund expects the global economy to shrink by 4.9% this year and rebound by just 5.4% next year.

-China's Caixin/Markit Manufacturing Purchasing Managers' Index (PMI) rose to 51.2 in June from 50.7 in May, marking the highest reading since December 2019.
+China's Caixin/Markit PMI rose to 51.2 in June from 50.7 in May, marking the highest reading since December 2019.
 That followed a similarly upbeat reading from the Chinese government's own PMI on Tuesday.

 Vietnam and Malaysia also saw their PMIs crawl back above the 50-mark separating growth from contraction, a welcome sign for policymakers struggling to combat the pandemic's fallout.